- This event has passed.

 The Who We Are – A Chronicle of Racism in America film will be made available a week before January 10th to watch online at home or can also be viewed on Netflix.
 Watch out for an email with a link to the film around January 4th, 2023.

-COVID-19 vaccines are required and vaccine cards will be checked upon entry.
-Masks aren’t required, but are strongly encouraged (subject to change based on Washington State guidelines and regulations).
+Masks are not required but are strongly encouraged.
 We will update you on any changes in COVID-19 protocol closer to the event.
+We encourage you to test before arriving.